-The advent of the Angevin dynasty and the spread of the Franciscan and Dominican orders introduced Campania to the Italian and French Gothic influences, while the artistic activity became more and more concentrated in Naples.
+The advent of the Angevin dynasty and the spread of the Franciscan and Dominican orders introduced Campania to Italian and French Gothic influences, while artistic activity became more and more concentrated in Naples.

-In the first half of the fourteenth century, painters from Tuscany and Lazio, including Cavallini, Martini, and Giotto, brought their artistic talent to Naples offering to the city and to Campania important artworks of an immense value.
+In the first half of the 14th century, painters from Tuscany and Lazio, including Cavallini, Martini, and Giotto, brought their artistic talent to Naples offering to the city and to Campania important artworks of an immense value.

-Under the reign of Charles III of Bourbon, Naples regained its position of an autonomous capital and both the city and its surroundings were enriched with grandiose public buildings, such as the Palace of Capodimonte.
+Under the reign of Charles III of Bourbon, Naples regained its position as an autonomous capital and both the city and its surroundings were enriched with grandiose public buildings, such as the Palace of Capodimonte.